thieu1995/mealpy/README.md

   transform it into single-objective optimization problem.
 But you want to find Pareto front / Reference front, then I recommend to checkout the [PYMOO library](https://pymoo.org/).

-* And please give me some credit if you use this library, [link](https://gist.github.com/thieu1995/2dcebc754bf0038d0c12b26ec9d591aa) to my first-author papers.
+* And please give me some credits if you use this library, [link](https://gist.github.com/thieu1995/2dcebc754bf0038d0c12b26ec9d591aa) to my first-author papers.

 ```code
 @software{thieu_nguyen_2020_3711949,